zelebwr/learning-hub/README.md

 -   **[🗃️ Master Templates](./templates/):** The source directory where all master copy-paste templates are stored.
 -   **[🛠️ Task Board](https://github.com/zelebwr/learning-hub):** Our Kanban board for tracking all active work.
 -   **[💡 Propose an Idea](https://github.com/zelebwr/learning-hub/issues/new/choose):** The direct link to create a new issue and start a contribution.

-This is a test line with a broken link: [Broken Link Test](http://this-is-a-definitely-broken-link.com) This line has a spelling mistak.